mami-project/draft-fossati-tsvwg-lola/draft-fossati-tsvwg-lola.md

 important with the rising popularity of encrypted and multiplexed transports, which has the potential of increasing the cost/accuracy ratio of DPI-based classification over the acceptable threshold.
-Second, the signal must be such that a malicious or badly configured nodes can't abuse it.
+Second, the signal must be such that malicious or badly configured nodes can't abuse it.
 Today's mobile networks take a rather extreme posture in this respect by actively discarding (remarking or bleaching {{Custura}}) DiffServ signalling coming from an interconnect.
 Therefore, the signal must be modelled in a way that the mobile